AnduinBrian/CTF_writeup/2025/Practical Car Hacking CTF Teaser/readme.md

 [?]
 Wrong checksum: should be 2A - but got D5
 ```

 So I tried using Manchester II.
-The first few packets had incorrect checksums, but the 4th one was valid, and I was able to parse it.
+The first few packets had incorrect checksums, but the 4th was valid, and I was able to parse it.
 <br>One more thing, the default value of Error tolerance is 2.
 But some packets dont have a "*good*" SYNC, so I try to increase it by one and decode again.
 This time with Error tolerance = 3, all the packet has 0xffff SYNC

 ![](pic/error.png)